-The FY2018/19 budget is showing a \$19k surplus.
-Progress, as compared to the FY2017/18 budget (originally proposed at a \$331k deficit), has been made by freezing one position in the Police Department (\$102k), by making less conservative revenue forecasts (\$127k) and opting not to budget the City's OPEB trust fund prefunding payment to pay down unfunded liabilities (\$78k).
+The proposed FY2018/19 budget is showing a \$71k deficit.
+Progress, as compared to the FY2017/18 budget (originally proposed at a \$331k deficit), has been made by freezing one position in the Police Department (\$102k), by making less conservative revenue forecasts (\$80k) and opting not to budget the City's OPEB trust fund prefunding payment to pay down unfunded liabilities (\$78k).
 Staff has shown fiscal discipline by reducing travel and training budgets, rejecting all requests for employee promotions and pay increases outside of normal cost of living adjustments/step increases, as well as rejecting multiple requests for budget increases above the FY2017/18 baseline.
+As mentioned, despite staff's efforts, the City is still faced with a budget deficit.

-Although the General Fund will enjoy a balanced budget for FY2018/19 it is imperative that the City remain focused on enhancing General Fund revenue streams and containing costs in the years to come.
+Although the General Fund has sufficient unassigned fund balance to withstand the deficit in FY2018/19, this is a structural deficit that is whittling down the unassigned fund balance.
+Adopting deficit budgets year after year is not sustainable.
+It is imperative that the City remain focused on enhancing General Fund revenue streams and containing costs in the years to come.
 This imperative takes on additional urgency in light of the substantial pension cost increases that are expected in FY2018/19 and beyond as a result of CalPERS lowering the actuarial discount rate for their investment portfolio and changing actuarial assumptions regarding mortality.